celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

     ```

 1. Ensure that celestia-node runs with a TLS config that contains the Root CA created in step 1.
 See [sample code](https://github.com/celestiaorg/celestia-node/blob/rp/tracing-with-tls/cmd/flags_misc.go#L173-L199)

+#### What are the resource requirements of OTEL collector?

+Official resource requirements are not stated in the OTEL Collector docs.
+However, [performance benchmarks](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/performance.md#results-without-tail-based-sampling) indicate that OTEL Collector is able to handle up to 10K traces ([units unclear](https://github.com/open-telemetry/opentelemetry-collector/issues/5780)) on 1 CPU and 2GB RAM.
+Given [light node](https://docs.celestia.org/nodes/light-node#hardware-requirements) runs on 1 CPU and 2GB RAM, it seems feasible to run an OTEL Collector agent on the most resource constrained target hardware.

+During mainnet, we won't require nodes to share telemetry data so resource constrained devices won't be obligated to run an OTEL Collector agent indefinitely.

 ## Status